Slyvr/SlyServer/README.md

 Internet Setup
 --------------

-To setup the server to work through the internet (I have not successfully tested this yet), you'll need to add port forwarding on your router for port 54555 (TCP).
+To setup the server to work through the internet, you'll need to add port forwarding on your router for port 54555 (TCP) and 54777 (UDP).
 To lookup how to do this, do a google search for 'port forwarding.'
-There are many resources on this topic.
+There are many resources on this topic and each router can be a bit different.
 Any computers that want to connect to your server through the internet will need your external IP which can be found by googling 'what is my ip'.
-You cannot use this external ip to connect to your server locally
+You cannot use this external ip to connect to your server locally.
+Test connection using another java capable pc.